JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 > "Liquidity is not a feature of Stellar.
 It is Stellar."

-## next section fat end here

-## Direct AMM Comparisons
-Order book limits compete explicitly with crowdsourced liquidity pools.

-## Compounding Fragmentation Perils
-By separating the base trading functions so intertwined with the network, we can introduce extractive attack vectors by the nature of rent-seeking.

-### Legacy Market Evolutions
-We want to promote innovation but understand the past of fragmenting liquidity via ATS evolutions.

-### Popular Chain Problems
-How this applies to all the trading applications on legacy smart contracts because of fragmentation.

-## Enabling Equal Efficiency
-Certain processes are already extracting value as commission on smarter trade routing.

-need to heavily push back on building a "sophisticated DEX" same as shit

-# Combination Remedies
-Introduce per CAP37, making orders work at the validator level.

-## Eliminating Redundancies
-The prediction of all the circular path payments was correct.

-## Protecting Users
-Know they get the best execution with concentrated liquidity; redundant fragmentation eliminated.

-## Adapt Insights
-Proactively see how others improve (which has been effectively nil) and incorporate into network upgrades.

-Developer goals

 ## Uniqueness of SDEX
-^need to establish how fucked up the system is first Special because it is the only real distributed order book, reference
+Special because it is the only real distributed order book, reference

-## Decentralization of Rules
-^need to first contextualize how impoertant this is per: https://x.com/JFWooten4/status/1838612974325412246 A crucial differentiator from explicit contract rules end with teh argument on rules consensus: https://x.com/BurCapital/status/1839383174033654075 fast innovation = bad safety per Titanic sub guy https://youtu.be/e0YJBAJdVoc?t=911

 ## Efficient Direct States
 Reference how it manages the ledger through explicit and defined patterns without external state.